NON URGENT or ROUTINE APPOINTMENTS

 If you feel you require urgent medical attention outside of our normal hours please ring: (01685) 875906 or 872006.

 Same Day Appointments

 Can only be made by telephone or in person.

 Pre Booked Appointments

-These are available up to two weeks in advance for morning, afternoon or evening surgeries.
+These are available up to three weeks in advance for morning, afternoon or evening surgeries.
 These can be made by telephone, in person or online.

 Book Appointments Online

 Our My Health Online service can be used to book or cancel appointments online.